开始使用Flower

 结束语

 In the next tutorial, we're going to cover some more advanced concepts.
 Want to customize your strategy?
-Initialize parameters on the server side?
+Do learning rate decay at the strategy and communicate it to the clients ?
 Or evaluate the aggregated model on the server side?
 We'll cover all this and more in the next tutorial.

 接下来的步骤